jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 74
 Explain the client-server model of web interactions, and the role of HTTP as a protocol within that model

-- Web interactions involve a request (sent by the client) and a response (sent by the web server).
+- Web interactions involve a request (sent by the client) and a response (sent by a separate server).
 HTTP is the protocol used to structre those requests and responses.
+- Typically, 1 server will respond to requests from many clients.

 ---